 We know there is a massive problem, and we want to be part of the solution.

-Whether you’re a student who was left stranded by ITT Tech, or a student who enrolled in a coding bootcamp that employs the same types of tactics, we want to give you the opportunity to try our program risk-free and at a discounted rate.
+Whether you’re a student who was left stranded by ITT Tech, or a student who enrolled in a coding bootcamp that employs the same types of tactics, we want to give you the opportunity to try our program risk-free.

 That’s why we’re offering a 100% refund guarantee during your first 2 weeks of the full program.
 That gives you a total of four weeks to code with us, become a part of our community, get a real feel for the Firehose experience, and most importantly, make the most informed decision about whether we’re the right fit for you, completely risk-free.